 The cytoplasm contains structures that consume and transform energy and perform the cell's functions.

-Mitochondria are tiny structures inside every cell that provide the cell with energy.
+Mitochondria are tiny structures inside the cytoplasm of every cell that provide the cell with energy.

 Inside a Cell